Bubliktgg/the_patakyno_game/README.md

 ## The Patakyno Game — point of no return

 A Python-based interactive "game" with a humorous twist.
-Choosing "YES" is an irreversible decision that demonstrates your unwavering dedication to the cause of Patakism XD.
+Choosing "YES" is an irreversible decision that demonstrates your unwavering dedication to the cause of Pataking XD.

 ## ⚠️ Disclaimer: this is NOT a real game!